realpython/realpython-intro/slides/slides.md

 *November 9th, 2016*

 Note: Hello.
 Thanks for coming out.
 Much appreciated.
-As the title suggests I'll be introing Real Python...
+As the title suggests I'll be introducing Real Python...

 ---